-Most special and unique to Seville and the Andalucian region is a type of dance and folk music: the "Sevillanas".
-It is no surprise, then, that this style of dancing owes its name to Seville and developed into one of Spain's most famous dances at the hands of many talented composers who were born in the region.
+The most special and unique to Seville and the Andalucian region is a type of dance and folk music: the "Sevillanas".
+That is why it is no surprise that this style of dancing owes its name to Seville and that it has developed into one of Spain's most famous dances at the hands of many talented composers who were born in the region of Andalusia.

-On the very first night, celebrations begin with the feast of “pescaito frito” (fried fish), accompanied by a glass or two of rebujito (a typical Andalusian cocktail of sherry mixed with a soft drink) or wine, as a ritual before the “Alumbrao”.
-The “Alumbrao” is the official inauguration of the celebration, marked by the light switch on, organised by the mayor of the city.
-The festivities come to a close the following Sunday as people gather at the portada to watch the light switch off and firework display.
+On the very first night, celebrations begin with the feast of “pescaito frito” (fried fish), accompanied by a glass or two of rebujito (a typical Andalusian cocktail of sherry mixed with a soft drink) or wine as a kind of ritual before the “Alumbrao”.
+The “Alumbrao” is the official inauguration of the celebration, which is marked by switching the lights on, and it is organised by the mayor of the city.
+The festivities come to a close the following Sunday as people gather at the portada to watch the firework display and switching off of the lights.

 The heart and soul of the Fair can be found in the casetas (decorated marquee tents which are temporarily installed at the fairground) dotted along the riverbank.
-Inside the casetas you will find a taste of the most important attraction the Fair offers its visitors- warmth from those who serve you, tourists filled with curiosity and folkloric music anticipating crowds of dancers.
-Visitors can also go to the casetas to indulge in typical regional dishes and sample the best Andalucian wines, giving them a real taste of Seville.
+Inside the casetas you will get a taste of the most important attraction that the Fair offers to its visitors- warmth from those who serve you, tourists filled with curiosity and folkloric music anticipating crowds of dancers.
+Visitors can also go to the casetas to indulge in the typical regional dishes and to sample the best Andalusian wines in order to experience an authentic feeling Seville has to offer.

-As well as spending the night enjoying the dance performances (classic Sevillanas dances), some people even dare to try their luck and join in with the singing.
-Most of the casetas are private and only open to members but there are also public casetas where anyone can enter and enjoy the Sevillanas dancing and the fair’s lively atmosphere.
-Everybody, young or old, can be found in there, drinking a glass or two of Jerez wine and hitting the dance floor.
+Besides spending the night in enjoying the dance performances (classic Sevillanas dances), some people even dare to try their luck and test their singing skills.
+Most of the casetas are private and only open to the members, but there are also public casetas where anyone can enter and enjoy the Sevillanas dancing and the fair’s lively atmosphere.
+Everybody, young or old, can be found in there drinking a glass or two of Jerez wine and hitting the dance floor.

-Most of the women wear spectacular dresses inspired by the gypsies of Andalucia, and those that do not own flamenco dress, improvise by wearing traditional gypsy outfits and coordinating them with accessories associated with flamenco (tasseled shawls, huge earrings and a carnation in their hair).
-The men usually go dressed to the nines with a suit and tie, or even a bow tie.
+Majority of women wear spectacular dresses inspired by the gypsies of Andalusia, and those that do not own flamenco dress improvise by wearing the traditional gypsy outfits and matching them with the accessories associated with flamenco (tasseled shawls, huge earrings and a carnation in their hair).
+Men usually wear their best clothes with their suit and tie or sometimes even a bow tie.

 Another typical place you will discover at the Fair is the “calle del infierno” (the street of hell), an area most popular with the younger ones.
-This street is filled with attractions and fairground rides, designed for children and teenagers to have fun, as well as clowns, street performances and all sorts of food stalls- a place bursting with life and excitement.
-You cannot go to the Fair without walking through this animated street or without going for a ride on the Noria Grande, a big wheel from which you have a view the entire city.
-These are lasting traditions at the Seville Fair.
+This street is filled with attractions and fairground rides designed for children and teenagers to have fun, as well as with clowns, street performances and all sorts of food stalls.
+It is simply a place bursting with life and excitement.
+You cannot go to the Fair without walking through this animated street or without going for a ride on the Noria Grande, a big wheel from which you have a wonderful view of the entire city.
+These are lasting traditions of the Seville Fair.

-The April Fair is a very special event, not only for the citizens of Seville, but also for the people from all over that are drawn into to the celebrations.
+The April Fair is a very special event, not only for the citizens of Seville, but also for the people from all over the world that are drawn to the celebrations.
 It is truly a magical experience that you must be a part of.